-Table 36 describes the RAID controller indicator lights.
+Table 38 describes the RAID controller indicator lights.

-Table 36.
+Table 38.
 Type 1742 FAStT700 storage server RAID controller indicator lights

-Indicator light Color Normal operation Problem indicator Possible conditions indicated by the problem indicator 1 Power Green On Off No power to storage subsystem Cables are loose or the switches are off Power supply has failed, is missing, or is not fully seated Overtemperature condition Fault3 Amber Off On Controller failure; controller fault condition Heartbeat Green Blinking Not blinking No controller activity Status3 (seven lights, not including Heartbeat) Green Various patterns depending on the condition 2 Various patterns depending on the condition 2 If any status indicator lights are lit and the controller is not off line, there is a memory fault indicating that the controller CRU has failed.
+Indicator light Color Normal operation Problem indicator Possible conditions suggested by the problem indicator 1 Power Green On Off No power to storage subsystem Cables are loose or the switches are off Power supply failed, is missing, or is not fully seated Overtemperature condition Fault3 Amber Off On Controller failure; controller fault condition Heartbeat Green Blinking Not blinking No controller activity Status3 (seven lights, not including Heartbeat) Green Various patterns depending on the condition 2 Various patterns depending on the condition 2 If any status indicator lights are lit and the controller is not offline, there is a memory fault that indicates that the controller CRU failed.

-Table 36.
+Table 38.
 Type 1742 FAStT700 storage server RAID controller indicator lights (continued)

-Normal Problem Possible conditions indicated by the Indicator light Color operation indicator problem indicator 1
+Indicator light Color Normal operation Possible conditions suggested by the problem indicator 1 • -